FearOfGvd/BestBot/README.md

 This was I bot I created in December of 2020 to buy one of the Xbox Series Xs from bestbuy.com when they were very limited.
 This only works in FireFox and uses the webdriver directory on your computer.
 But this bot isn't only limited to the Xbox, it allows for any URL to be put into a config.ini file.
 I used the Twilio API (https://www.twilio.com/) to send text message updates to my phone so I would know when the item I was looking for was purchased for was found to be out of stock.
 I don't expect this code to be very efficient considering that it was my first semi-large Python project.

+## Features
+- Uses internal 'saved password' from FireFox so the only thing you have to input in the program is your credit card CVV
+- Uses Twilio so you can receive text message updates about the product
+- Refreshes your provided Best Buy search link to check for multiple products for the 'add to cart' element on the web-page
+- Automates checkout so you don't have to buy it manually

 ## Installation